Go Back SmartClient Forums > Smart GWT Technical Q&A

 • Check the server-side log for errors such as malformed XML.
 If you see something about

-missing files, you have the wrong imports in your .gwt.xml file - do not import
+missing files, you have the wrong <inherits> tags in your .gwt.xml file - if you are using Pro

 • Make sure the <script src=> tag pointing to the DataSourceLoader servlet is placed after